Russia to reopen schools as COVID-19 case tally passes 3.5 million

 Russia, which has the world’s fourth-highest number of COVID-19 cases, plans to begin mass vaccinations next week.

+Russia can inoculate 60% of its population this year, and the vaccination programme should be organised to help create herd immunity by autumn, Popova said, according to the TASS and Interfax news agencies.

-The country has two registered vaccines and is expected to approve a third one in the next several days, according to Popova.
+The country has two registered vaccines and is expected to approve a third in the next few days, according to Popova.

 Earlier on Friday, authorities confirmed 24,715 new infections in the last 24 hours.
 Officials also reported 555 new deaths, taking the official death toll to 64,495.